[Interview] EU top diplomat should 'ask about Putin's palace'

 "The scariest part for me and, I believe, for many of my countrymen, is actually to get out of your apartment and join protesters ...
 Once you're there, it's not scary anymore.
 You're inspired by many incredible people," Nemstova said.

-More demonstrations were scheduled this weekend after a judge confirmed Navalny's 30-day detention on Thursday (28 January) and police raided the homes of his associates.
+More demonstrations were expected this weekend after a judge confirmed Navalny's 30-day detention on Thursday (28 January) and police raided the homes of his associates.

-He is being held at the Matrosskaya Tishina prison, not far from 17 Spiridonovka Street in Moscow, where Borrell is to meet Russian foreign minister Sergei Lavrov on 5 February.
+He is being held at the Matrosskaya Tishina prison, a stone's throw from 17 Spiridonovka Street in Moscow, where Borrell is to meet Russian foreign minister Sergei Lavrov on 5 February.

 Navalny risks more than 13 years in prison on bogus charges.